ceramic-sf/quick-boi-source/bolq.md

 There is a way to tell the difference between prediction and [prophecy](#you-cannot-predict-the-future).
 It is important to know if new knowledge can be made to affect you are trying to predict.
 If new knowledge can be made it is prophecy, [if new knowledge cannot be made in time then it is prediction](#decisions-in-the-near-future-can-be-based-on-educated-guesses).

 If you make a concealed hole in your driveway, you can predict the car of a visitor next week will fall into it.
 However, if a visitor is coming in 5 years, you can only prophecy they will fall in, for new knowledge could be created and your visitor may have bought a different vehicle, one with advanced road scanning, or one that flies.
-The prophesy-prediction transition point will likely happen sooner than if you were to make predictions about the appearance of the moon, because there are many people working on car technology, and fewer people working on moonscaping/mooncity technology.
+The prophesy-prediction transition point will likely happen sooner than if you were to make predictions about the appearance of the moon, because there are many people working on car technology, and fewer people working on moon-scape or moon-city technology.

 *The time beyond which scientific prediction has no access is different for different phenomena.
 For each phenomenon it is the moment at which the creation of new knowledge may begin to make a significant difference to what one is trying to predict.*